amazon-braket/amazon-braket-default-simulator-python/README.md

 **This prerelease documentation is confidential and is provided under the terms of your nondisclosure agreement with Amazon Web Services (AWS) or other agreement governing your receipt of AWS confidential information.**

-Amazon Braket Default Simulator Python is an open source library that provides an implementation of a quantum simulator which you can execute locally.
-This implementation can be used to test small instances of quantum tasks constructed using the [Amazon Braket SDK](https://github.com/aws/braket-python-sdk), before you submit them to the Amazon Braket service for execution.
+The Amazon Braket Default Simulator is a Python open source library that provides an implementation of a quantum simulator that you can run locally.
+You can use the simulator to test quantum tasks that you construct for the [Amazon Braket SDK](https://github.com/aws/braket-python-sdk) before you submit them to the Amazon Braket service for execution.

 ## Prerequisites